 #9 Workout: Keep fit while staying at Home

-It’s amazing how much of difference 10 minutes’ exercise each day over time…infinitely more rewarding than an hour’s jog every so often or a monthly visit to the gym.
-It’s the easiest thing to do and no expensive equipment needed – simple mat, bed or chair will do.
+It’s amazing how much of difference 10 minutes’ exercise each day over time.
+Small sections of exercise are infinitely more rewarding than a monthly visit to the gym.
+It’s the easiest thing to do indoors and you don’t need expensive equipment.
+All you need is a mat, a bed or a chair will do, or even just the floor.
 Push ups and stretches do wonders for strength and flexibility – but with a computer to hand, check the different exercise options and programmes.

-#10 Start a Business from your Kitchen Table
+#10 Things to do indoors: Start a Business from your Kitchen Table

 Earn a living from your hobby and passion: Yes, some of the bigger businesses started at someone’s kitchen table – Britain’s home decor company Laura Ashley for one – or in the garage or living room.
 All it takes is an idea, knowledge and lots of energy.
 What’s your passion, your expertise and what are the steps you need to take for your idea to add value to other people’s lives?